Transformer-Guided Content-Adaptive Graph Learning for Hyperspectral Unmixing: Experimental Results

 This section conducts numerical comparisons of our proposed T-CAGU with benchmark HU methods, including DeepTrans \cite{ghosh2022hyperspectral}, A2SAN \cite{tao2024abundance}, DFNN \cite{tao2024new}, and SSAF-Net \cite{gao2025ssaf}.

 In the experiments, the endmembers extracted by the VCA algorithm are used to initialize the weights of the decoder.
-Besides, SAD and root-mean-square error (RMSE) are selected as evaluation metrics to assess the unmixing performance, with the top two values marked \textbf{red} and \textbf{blue}.
+Besides, SAD and root-mean-square error (RMSE) are selected as evaluation metrics to assess the unmixing performance, with the best results are in bold, and second-best results are underlined.